claroline/Distribution/README.md

 ## Commands

-### claroline:tool [tool [bundle]]

-Launches one of the available tool scripts (located in *./Resources/scripts/tools*) for a given bundle.

-This command can be used interactively (e.g. to see the list of available tools) :

-`php app/console claroline:tool`

 ### claroline:debug:service OWNER SERVICE_NAME METHOD_NAME PARAMETERS [-a]
 This command fires a method of a service.
 It's allows you to see your logs in real time and is especially convenient for debugging doctrine with the -a parameter (doctrine flushes are shown).